magnars/dash.el/README.md

 #### -partition-in-steps `(n step list)`

-Return a new list with the items in `list` grouped into `n-`sized sublists at offsets `step` apart.
+Return a new list with the items in `list` grouped into `n`-sized sublists at offsets `step` apart.
-If there are not enough items to make the last group `n-`sized, those items are discarded.
+If there are not enough items to make the last group `n`-sized, those items are discarded.

 ```el